jo/mouch/README.md

     #=> * push http://localhost:5984/myapp
     #=> 1 doc pushed

+Note that you can push to many urls:

+    ./mouch app.json.erb http://localhost:5984/myapp http://example.com/myapp

 ### `COUCH_URL`

 If the environment variable `COUCH_URL` exists, it will be used for pushing: